cjoakim/fxml2j/README.md

 fxml.process()
 ```

-Example output from the above:
+Example output from the above CoffeeScript code is shown below.

+Notice that the differences between the FXML and the correspondingare Java Controller
+class are identified.
+The fxml2j library currently requires, for ease of parsing,
+that your @FXML annotations are "inlined" into your variable and method declaration lines.

 ```
 fxml parsed; controller: com.joakim.example.ExampleController  ui components: 50
 controller_package:   com.joakim.example